rust-lang/this-week-in-rust/draft/2022-03-02-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [cargo-nextest](https://nexte.st), a new fast test runner for Rust.
+This week's crate is [prae](https://github.com/teenjuna/prae), a crate with macros to define types with inbuilt invariants.

-Thanks to [Christopher Durham](https://users.rust-lang.org/t/crate-of-the-week/2704/1026) for the suggestion!
+Thanks to [Alex](https://users.rust-lang.org/t/crate-of-the-week/2704/1033) for the self-suggestion!

 [Please submit your suggestions and votes for next week][submit_crate]!